mwafrika/Kevent-documentation/README.md

 ## Access management:

 ### 1. Admin
-- The administrator has full access to the system, It means that he can:
+- The administrator has complete access to the system, which means he may do whatever he wants with it such as.
-  - Make a CRUD operation on Packages
+  - Perform a CRUD action on Packages.
-  - Make a CRUD operation on Expeditions
+  - Perform a CRUD action on Expeditions.
-  - Make a CRUD operation on Places(Locations)
+  - Perform a CRUD action on Places(Locations)
-  - Update the user role
+  - Change the user role
-  - Delete a user
+  - Remove a user from the system.

 ### 1. User
-- The user has limited access access to the system, It means that he can:
+- The user has limited access to the system, which means he can:
-  - Create booking (Expeditions and Packages)
+  - Make reservations for expeditions and packages.
-  - Get all bookings that belong to him
+  - Get all reservations that belong to him
-  - Delete Booking that belong to him
+  - Delete reservations that belong to him
-  - Edit Booking that belong to him
+  - Edit reservations that belong to him
-  - See all the available packages and expeditions but he can do any action
+  - Get all the available packages and expeditions but he can do any action

+## Additional features
+   - Password reset is available to all registered users.

-## Authors
+## Author

 👤 **Mwafrika Josue**